United Nations Association of Australia: What it does

 The UNAA hosts over 150 events a year across Australia; hosts public awards ceremonies on a variety of social, media, and environmental topics; drives celebratory UN observance day activities; operates development projects overseas and generally acts as a key link between the UN and the Australian public.

-The UNAA group includes a national academic network, a federal parliamentary group, divisions in every state and territory, a Young Professionals network, a Youth network, and a national office.
+The UNAA group includes a national academic network, a federal parliamentary group, divisions in every state and territory, a Young Professionals network, a Youth network, and a national office of volunteers.

+Awards

 Media Peace Awards

 The UNAA Media Peace Awards, established in 1979, were awarded on UN Day (24 October), to recognise Australian journalists and media organisations "who had excelled in their promotion of human rights and issues".
 Justice Kirby referred to the award as the Australian Media Peace Prize in his address at the 1981 presentation of the prize.
-These Awards, later known as the UNAA Media Awards, or simply UN Day Media Awards, are no longer being presented, with the last being the 2018 awards, presented in 2019 by SBS journalist Sarah Abo.
+These awards, later known as the UNAA Media Awards, or simply UN Day Media Awards, are no longer being presented, with the last being the 2018 awards, presented in 2019 by SBS journalist Sarah Abo.

+In 1980, future Prime Minister Bob Hawke won the award.

 In 1983, the film Women of the Sun won the award.

+Between 2000 and 2016, prizes were awarded in several categories each year, covering print, film, television, and radio, and also issues such as Indigenous affairs, the environment, women's rights, and children's rights.
+The list of nominees and winners over this period is available online.

-Film producer Darren Dale has won the award twice.
+Film producer Darren Dale has won a UNAA award twice, and was a finalist once.

 A 2015 finalist was an IQ2 debate at The Ethics Centre, for "its role in stimulating public awareness and understanding".
 The debate achieved prominence in the media owing to an address by journalist Stan Grant on "racism and the Australian Dream".

+UN Day Honour

+The UN Day Honour award was established by UNAA (NSW) as part of their United Nations Day (24 October) celebrations, the day that the UN Charter came into force in 1945.
+The award recognises "individuals or organisations in Australia that have made a significant contribution to the aims and objectives of the UN, for example in promoting peace, respect for human rights, equal opportunities, social justice and environmental sustainability".